derhansen/sf_event_mgt/Documentation/Faq/Index.rst

 Images for categories are not shown in the frontend?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Categories in TYPO3 backend do not have an image by default.
-It is ext:news that adds additional
+The TYPO3 extension ext:news
-fields (e.g. an image-field) to the category domain model.
+by Georg Ringer adds additional fields (e.g. an image-field) to the category domain model.

 If you want ext:sf_event_mgt to use the category domain model of ext:news, the category domain model
 of ext:sf_event_mgt needs to be overridden as shown below: